 - Start with an active verb and a description of the task.
-Always use the present tense of verbs. - Use unbiased terminology.
-For example, use "he/she" or construct sentences in such a way that gender pronouns are not required (i.e., use "the student"). - Use nontechnical language whenever possible. - Spell out all acronyms and avoid using office jargon that might be unfamiliar to applicants. - Refrain from using imprecise words such as assist, prepare, etc. The statement "assists in organizing meetings and conferences" may have different meanings to different people. - Add a job title be specific and avoid using the phrase "student worker."
+Always use the present tense of verbs. - Use nontechnical language whenever possible. - Spell out all acronyms and avoid using office jargon that might be unfamiliar to applicants. - Refrain from using imprecise words such as assist, prepare, etc. The statement "assists in organizing meetings and conferences" may have different meanings to different people. - Add a job title be specific and avoid using the phrase "student worker."